Blog/ Guest Experience

 While you may regularly have your finger on the pulse of the guest experience, it’s important to remember that perception is reality.
 What might seem effortless to you might feel cumbersome to others, especially if it is not second nature to them.

 For example, purchasing admission to an attraction has changed considerably over the years.
-Your guests today expect to have a seamless user experience, whether on desktop or mobile, and pay the way that they want to pay.
+Your guests today expect to have a seamless user experience, whether on desktop or mobile devices, and pay how they want to pay.
 If, for instance, you don’t offer Apple Pay, or your online checkout requires excessive scrolling, clicking, and page loading, the friction may lead to a higher perception of customer effort.
 By removing friction, you can reduce customer effort and see higher satisfaction.

 Read this next: How to Choose a Payment Processing Solution